-Vegetable Shepherd’s pie is loaded with sauteed crimini mushrooms, chick peas, and mixed veggies.
-Topped with creamy purple mashed potatoes.
+This Shepherd’s pie recipe is loaded with sauteed crimini mushrooms, chickpeas, mixed veggies and topped with creamy purple mashed potatoes.
 This is our favorite fall casserole!
-Vegetarian.
+Vegan, gluten-free.

 Can you believe today is the first day of July?!